Courageous-class aircraft carrier: Glorious

 Force J, including Glorious, was organised to hunt for the German pocket battleship Admiral Graf Spee in the Indian Ocean.
 They were not successful, and Glorious remained in the Indian Ocean until December when she was transferred to the Mediterranean.

 Glorious was recalled to the Home Fleet in April 1940 to provide air cover for British forces landing in Norway.
 Gloster Gladiators of No. 263 Squadron RAF were flown aboard to be transferred to Norwegian airbases.
 Glorious and Ark Royal arrived off central Norway on 24 April where 263 Squadron was flown off and their organic aircraft attacked targets in the Trondheim area before Glorious had to return to Scapa Flow on 27 April to refuel and embark new aircraft.
 She returned on 1 May, after failing to load new aircraft because of poor weather.
 The task force was under heavy air attack by the Luftwaffe all day and was withdrawn that evening.

 Glorious returned on 18 May with six Supermarine Walrus amphibious flying boats of 701 Squadron and 18 Hawker Hurricanes of No. 46 Squadron RAF.
-The Walruses were flown off to Harstad, but the airfield at Skånland was not yet ready for the Hurricanes and they were still aboard when Glorious returned to Scapa on 21 May.
+The Walruses were flown off to Harstad, but the airfield in Skånland Municipality was not yet ready for the Hurricanes and they were still aboard when Glorious returned to Scapa on 21 May.
 Glorious came back to the Narvik area on 26 May and the Hurricanes were flown off.

 British forces were ordered withdrawn a few days later.
 The evacuation (Operation Alphabet) began in the north on the night of 3/4 June, and Glorious arrived off the coast on 2 June to provide support.
 She carried only nine Sea Gladiators of 802 Squadron and six Fairey Swordfish torpedo bombers of 823 Squadron for self-defence, as it was hoped to evacuate the RAF fighters if possible.
 Ten Gladiators of 263 Squadron were flown aboard during the afternoon of 7 June and the Hurricanes of 46 Squadron were also flown aboard without any significant problems in the early evening despite having a much higher landing speed than the biplanes.
 This was the first time that high performance monoplanes without tailhooks had been landed on an aircraft carrier.

 Captain Guy D'Oyly-Hughes requested and was granted permission to proceed independently to Scapa Flow in the early hours of 8 June.
 On the way back across the North Sea, Glorious and her two escorting destroyers, Acasta and Ardent, were found by the two German battleships Scharnhorst and Gneisenau.
 No combat air patrol was being flown, no aircraft were spotted on the deck for quick take off and there was no lookout in the crow's nest.
 The German heavy ships sank all three British vessels with most of their crews, although Acasta managed to torpedo Scharnhorst before she was sunk.
 Only 43 men from Glorious survived.